Keith Bee: Tax evasion

-On 29 November, Defense Counsel Michael Piccarreta and Assistant United States Attorney David R. Zipps stipulated to a second continued sentencing.
-The prior justifications of 8 October were raised anew plus now Mr. Piccarreta included a conflict.
-Piccarreta was defending a Maricopa County Superior Court 10-day vehicular murder case with a firm trial date from 15 February 2022.
-Finally, the defense wanted sufficient time to adequately raise objections to the Presentence Investigation Report.
-The stipulation was accepted by Judge James Soto.
-The new sentencing date was set for 16 March 2022 at 3:00 p.m. with the deadline for objections to the Presentence Investigation Report set at 14 January 2022.
-The government had a deadline of 11 February 2022 to file responses to the objections.
-Bee was facing up to 10 months of prison or home confinement and $343,000 in restitution to the Internal Revenue Service.
-Arizona Republic 31 August 2021.
+On November 29, Defense Counsel Michael Piccarreta and Assistant United States Attorney David R. Zipps filed a second stipulation to continue sentencing.
+Piccarreta was engaged in a separate vehicular-murder trial scheduled to begin on February 15, 2022, and the defense stated it required additional time to prepare objections to the Presentence Investigation Report.
+Judge James Soto granted the request, setting a new sentencing date of March 16, 2022, at 3:00 p.m.
+Objections to the Presentence Investigation Report were due January 14, 2022, and the government was directed to file responses by February 11, 2022.
+Bee faced a potential sentence of up to ten months in prison or home confinement, along with $343,000 in restitution to the Internal Revenue Service.

-On 16 March 2022, Bee was sentenced by U.S. District Judge James A. Soto to six months in federal prison, and a year of supervised probation after his release.
-He must pay $343,000 in restitution and interest.
-Although records show Bee owns real estate with an assessed value of more than $3 million, his attorney described him as "indigent" and the judge waived a potential fine of $250,000, finding that he "does not have the ability to pay."
+On March 16, 2022, Bee was sentenced by U.S. District Judge James A. Soto to six months in federal prison, followed by one year of supervised release.
+He was ordered to pay $343,000 in restitution and interest.
+Although public records indicated that Bee owned real estate valued at more than $3 million, his attorney described him as indigent, and the court waived a potential fine of $250,000 on the basis that he lacked the ability to pay.